manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-06-22-integrate-travis-ci-into-grunt.markdown

 For the development of the plugin I used [Grunt](http://gruntjs.com/) which is a task-based command line build tool for JavaScript projects.
 Starting a new project is as easy as running `grunt init:jquery` and you have a entire generated jQuery plugin project.

-By default this command configures a jQuery plugin, QUnit test suite, sample plugin, sample tests and some grunt commands you can use.
-Running the `grunt` command in your project folder will execute the following tasks:
+By default this command configures a jQuery plugin, QUnit test suite, sample plugin, sample tests and some grunt tasks you can use.
+Running the `grunt` command in your project folder will execute the default task meaning:

 1. lint - Analysis your code with [JSLint](https://github.com/douglascrockford/JSLint/)
 2. qunit - Runs your QUnit tests using [PhantomJS](http://phantomjs.org/) (so it supports the exit code for success or failure)